9 min read

 Crawling in the Tillamook Forest OHV trails near Browns Camp, Oregon

-But after owning it, I can also see why Dodge/Jeep is one of the lowest selling car brands in the US and why most people don't want a car that has to be in the shop constantly.
+But after owning it, I can also see why Dodge/Jeep is one of the poorest selling car brands in the US and why most people don't want a car that has to be in the shop constantly.

-It's a Jeep.
-It's a pain.
-But it's fun.
+It's a Jeep—it's a pain—but it's fun.